Upland Mists Parcel L

 - Telephone and internet services are provided to Upland Mists by CenturyLink, 800-201-4099.http://www.centurylink.com/

 - We do not provide any means of sewage disposal for these properties.
-Being in a rural area, the most common methods of sewage disposal are by individual on-site septic tanks, however, composting toilets and out-houses are permitted.
+Being in a rural area, the most common methods of sewage disposal are by individual on-site septic tanks, however, composting toilets are permitted.

 - Septic systems must be constructed in accordance with County and State standards, and you must obtain permission from the Reynolds County Health Center, 2323 Green Street, Centerville, Missouri, 63633, 573-648-2498 to install a septic tank.
 The average cost of a septic tank and drain field is $3,500.